codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/performance/judge-performance-city-website.md

 ---

 Fundamentally, city websites are not merely a broadcasting tool, but a space for interaction, feedback, and resident participation.
-Through thoughtful design, regular user research with real residents, and continuous improvements based on research, municipal websites can be a pleasant experience for residents.
+Through thoughtful design, regular user research with real residents, and continuous improvements based on research, municipal websites can be a pleasant experience for residents to get information and conduct business with government.
 Generally speaking, we believe that city websites should:

 ###**Be universally accessible**.